 No car, no problem here in Marina del Rey.
-With several local free and low-cost transportation options, you don’t need a rental car to enjoy your vacation on the Los Angeles coast.
-Here’s why:
+With several free and low-cost transportation options, you don’t need a rental car to enjoy your vacation on the Los Angeles coast.

-The Free Ride launched in Marina del Rey in December 2016 and it’s become a favorite of locals and visitors alike.
-A fleet of five-passenger electric shuttles offer free, on-demand transportation daily from noon to 9 p.m.
-Just text 323-435-5000 with your pick-up point, passenger count, and destination.
+A fleet of five-passenger electric shuttles offer free, on-demand transportation daily from 12:30 to 9 p.m.
+Download the free Ride Circuit app to schedule your pick-up.
+Circuit, formerly known as Free Ride, will no longer accept texts.
 Allow 10-15 minutes for pick-up.
 Gratuity for the driver is appreciated.
-Here’s the route map – basically, the cars cannot cross Lincoln Boulevard.
-The boundary includes our hotels, restaurants, and water attractions.
+Service is limited to the Marina and Venice Beach; the cars cannot travel on or cross Lincoln Boulevard.
+That boundary includes our hotels, restaurants, and water attractions.

-The Santa Monica Blue Bus is a great way to explore the Los Angeles Westside.
-In the Marina, Route 3 travels along Lincoln Boulevard to Santa Monica, where you can visit the Pier, shop at Third Street Promenade and Santa Monica Place, and watch for celebrities.
-Route 18 takes riders through Venice Beach.
+The Santa Monica Big Blue Bus is a great way to explore the Los Angeles Westside.
+In the Marina, Route 3 travels along Lincoln Boulevard to Santa Monica, where you can visit the Pier and shop at Third Street Promenade and Santa Monica Place.
+There are two Route 3 lines – one is an express, with limited stops, so check with the driver about your intended destination.
+The Big Blue Bus Route 3 also travels to and from the LAX Bus Terminal.
 310-451-5444; bigbluebus.com.

 The Culver City Green Bus Line carries riders across 25 square miles of several Westside communities.
-Bus Nos.
-7 and 1 traverse the Marina’s main throughways.
+Lines 7 and 1 traverse the Marina’s main throughways.
 310-253-6510; culvercitybus.com.

 The Metropolitan Transportation Authority (MTA, or Metro) oversees bus and rail lines in the Greater Los Angeles area.
 This is a massive network that can generally get you anywhere you need to be in Los Angeles.
 323-466-3876; metro.net.

-Rideshare companies such as Uber and Lyft do operate throughout Los Angeles and at Los Angeles International Airport.
-In Marina del Rey, be sure to call your car to a safe location – do not attempt a pick-up or drop-off along any major street.
+Rideshare companies such as Uber and Lyft operate throughout Los Angeles and at Los Angeles International Airport (pickups take place on the Departures level).
+In Marina del Rey, be sure to call your car to a safe location – do not attempt a pickup or drop-off along any major street.
 Find a landmark such as a large storefront in a parking lot to help your driver find you.